Access to your rented home for repairs and inspections

 Let your landlord know if someone coming into your home might put your health at risk.

-You might be able to agree steps to reduce contact and get work done while staying safe.
+You could agree steps to reduce contact and get work done while staying safe.

 You can copy our template into a message or email: